Post Tagged with: "Tokyo Olympic Games"

 The High Price of National Pride

-The Australian Institute of Sport (AIS) will strive to deliver national pride and inspiration through international sporting success.” – AIS Last month the budget documents for Australia’s involvement in the Tokyo Olympic Games were released. […]
+The Australian Institute of Sport (AIS) will strive to deliver national pride and inspiration through international sporting success.” – AIS Last month the budget documents for Australia’s involvement in the Tokyo Olympic Games were released.
+The outlay is expected to be massive.
+In total this year, the Australian Federal Government […]

 Read More